PupSoftware/PuPOS/README.md

 # Development

-PuPOS is currently under avtive development, report any bug in the issuez page.
+PuPOS is currently under avtive development, report any bug in the issues page.

 # Getting Started